Here are some of the questions I get asked all the time:

 My personal best picks are the following:

-A. Blueair – (shown right) for quiet in the bedroom, sacrificing a bit in efficiency but allowing you to sleep with the machine on fairly high fan speed
+A. Blueair – for quiet in the bedroom, sacrificing a bit in efficiency but allowing you to sleep with the machine on fairly high fan speed

 B. IQair for most of the house and putting it on high when the room is not occupied as it is fairly noisy on high fan speed.
-I think it is the best -engineered air cleaner on our site.
+I think it is the best engineered air purifier on our site.

-C. Airpura for large room coverage and excellent filtration of allergen and gases.
+C. QuietPure offer great coverage and excellent filtration of allergen and gases.
 We consider them very quiet on the low and medium speeds.

-D. For an economy buy, the Austin Healthmate is a little work horse.
-Nothing fancy but good value.
+D. For an economy buy, the Austin Healthmate is a work horse and is nothing fancy but good value.